alanceballos25/Application-Web-Design/README.md

 * Graduate as a Software Development Engineer: Focus on successfully completing the academic requirements to obtain my degree in Software Development Engineering.
 * Enter a Multinational Company:Look for job opportunities in multinational companies where I can apply my skills as a software developer or in IT support roles.
 * Gain Practical Experience: Actively work to gain practical experience in business environments, facing real challenges and improving my professional skills.

+# Long-term goals
+*Establish a Car Tuning Business: Starting my own car tuning business, with a focus on quality, innovation and customer satisfaction.
+*Turn it into a Recognized Brand in Mexico: Work to grow my business and turn it into a recognized brand in the Mexican tuning market, standing out for quality and originality.
+*Develop Strategic Alliances: Establish strategic alliances with suppliers, manufacturers and other key players in the automotive industry to strengthen the position of my business.
+*Contribute to the Automotive Community: Contribute to the growth of the automotive community in Mexico, whether through events, sponsorships or initiatives that benefit the sector.